javasoze/clue/README.md

 	directory - prints directory information
 	docval - gets doc value for a given doc, <field> <docid>, if <docid> not specified, all docs are shown exit - exits program
-	help - displays help
+	explain - shows score explanation of a doc export - export index to readable text files help - displays help
-	info - displays information about the index, <segment number> to get information on the segment merge - force merges segments into given N segments, input: number of max segments postings - iterating postings given a term, e.g. <fieldname:fieldvalue>
+	info - displays information about the index, <segment number> to get information on the segment merge - force merges segments into given N segments, input: number of max segments norm - displays norm values for a field for a list of documents postings - iterating postings given a term, e.g. <fieldname:fieldvalue>
-	readonly - puts clue in readonly mode search - executes a query against the index, input: <query string>
+	readonly - puts clue in readonly mode reconstruct - reconstructs an indexed field for a document search - executes a query against the index, input: <query string>
-	terms - gets terms from the index, <field:term>, term can be a prefix
+	stored - displays stored data for a given field terms - gets terms from the index, <field:term>, term can be a prefix tv - shows term vector of a field for a doc

 ### Build a sample index to play with: